-You’re going to want to douse all of the summer salads in this incredible, homemade Dill Pickle Salad Dressing (Vinaigrette).
-Plus, it’s a fantastic way to use leftover pickle juice.
+You’re going to want to douse all of the summer salads in this incredible, homemade Dill Pickle Salad Dressing (without mayonnaise!).
+It’s a fantastic way to use leftover pickle juice; by turning it into a pickle-forward condiment.
+Plus this Pickle Dressing recipe calls for Dijon mustard - instead of mayo - making it vegetarian and vegan-friendly (not all Dijon mustards are vegan-friendly, check the ingredients first!).

-Dill pickles seem to be all the rage this fine summer of 2022 and I AM HERE FOR IT.
-I hope you are too because this Dill Pickle Salad Dressing I’m about to lay on you is lit.
+I hail from a state where dill pickles are often given the star treatment, from Minnesota sushi to deep-fried pickles and I have always been HERE FOR IT.
+I hope you are on Team Pickle too because this Dill Pickle Salad Dressing I’m about to lay on you is lit.
 And super easy to make!

 Jump to: